Election Information

 • U.S. military ID

-More information about registering to vote during the early voting period is available at
+More information about registering to vote during the early voting period is available at ncsbe.gov/registering/how-register/register-person-during-early-voting.

 All voters will be asked for ID when voting in person.
 Most photo IDs must be unexpired or expired for no more than one year.
 If you vote by mail, you must include a photocopy of an acceptable photo ID in the designated photo ID envelope you receive with your ballot.
 Acceptable photo IDs include:

 Make a plan.
-Look up your voting site and hours at:
+Look up your voting site and hours at: ncsbe.gov/Voters/Voter-Tools

 By Mail: All registered voters may request and vote by absentee ballot.
 You can request your absentee ballot application online or by returning the absentee ballot request form to your county board of elections office.
-Absentee ballot requests must be received by your county board of elections by 5 p.m. on the Tuesday before the day of the election.

-• Mail-in Ballot Application Deadline: Absentee ballot requests must be received by your county board of elections by 5 p.m. on the Tuesday before the day of the election.
+• Mail-in Ballot Application Deadline: Absentee ballot requests must be received by your county board of elections by 5:00 pm on the second Tuesday before the day of the election.

 Blind or visually impaired voters may receive their absentee ballots electronically.
-More information is available at: ncsbe.gov/voting/help-voters-disabilities/accessible-absentee-voting
+More information is available at: ncsbe.gov/voting/help-voters-disabilities/accessible-absentee-voting.

 You can find more information about voting by mail and the request forms at: ncsbe.gov/voting/vote-mail.

-Early In-person: Voters may vote early at one-stop early voting site in their county.
+Early In-Person: Voters may vote early at a one-stop early voting site in their county.
+Contact your county board of elections for one-stop voting locations and hours, or visit https://vt.ncsbe.gov/EVSite/

-Election Day: Voting sites will be open from 6:30 a.m. to 7:30 p.m. on Election Day.
+Election Day: Voting sites will be open from 6:30 am to 7:30 pm on Election Day.
 If you are in line by the closing time, then you have the right to vote.

 Curbside voting is available to all one-stop early voting sites and Election Day polling locations for voters who are unable to enter the voting place.
-For more information on eligibility, visit:
+For more information on eligibility, visit: ncsbe.gov/voting/help-voters-disabilities/accessible-voting-sites/curbside-voting.

 Does Registering to Vote Affect my Federal Financial Aid?